-- Promote physical improvements and enhancements in the public rightof-way and easements on adjoining properties that reinforce the unique identity of Century Boulevard as the "Gateway to Los Angeles." - Strengthen the quality and attractiveness of Century Boulevard's pedestrian environment and improve connectivity to Metro's Aviation/ Century transit station, local hotels, office buildings, restaurants, retail shops, rental car services, off-airport parking, airport facilities, amenities and other commercial services on or near the corridor. - Coordinate street and sidewalk improvements in the public right-ofway and easements on adjoining properties that are consistent with the adopted streetscape standards. - Improve the comfort and safety of pedestrians and foster transit ridership by ensuring that future amenities such as shade trees, seating and lighting are implemented throughout the corridor. - Create a lively and active urban environment where existing businesses and future commerce can thrive. - Provide public spaces for people to sit and gather within the public rightof-way and easements on adjoining properties to enrich the walking experience along Century Boulevard. - Incorporate "Green Streets" principles and design techniques along the corridor.
+- Promote physical improvements and enhancements in the public rightof-way and the Pedestrian Amenity Area on adjoining properties that reinforce the unique identity of Century Boulevard as the "Gateway to Los Angeles." - Strengthen the quality and attractiveness of Century Boulevard's pedestrian environment and improve connectivity to Metro's Aviation/ Century transit station, local hotels, office buildings, restaurants, retail shops, rental car services, off-airport parking, airport facilities, amenities and other commercial services on or near the corridor. - Coordinate street and sidewalk improvements in the public right-ofway and the Pedestrian Amenity Area on adjoining properties that are consistent with the adopted streetscape standards. - Improve the comfort and safety of pedestrians and foster transit ridership by ensuring that future amenities such as shade trees, seating and lighting are implemented throughout the corridor. - Create a lively and active urban environment where existing businesses and future commerce can thrive. - Provide public spaces for people to sit and gather within the public right-of-way and the Pedestrian Amenity Area on adjoining properties to enrich the walking experience along Century Boulevard. - Incorporate "Green Streets" principles and design techniques along the corridor.
 These principles will allow for more sustainable management of stormwater runoff by infiltrating the runoff into the ground or filtering out pollutants before allowing the runoff to flow into the storm drains and ultimately, the Santa Monica Bay. - Accommodate all users of the corridor including LAX travelers, hotel patrons, hotel/office employees, seniors, children and people with disabilities. - Design streetscape improvements and multi-use path to connect pedestrians and cyclists safely and seamlessly with transit stations in the vicinity.